The future development of our creative and digital hub is to subject of a five-week public consultation beginning 17th Feb

 The Baltic Triangle must not suffer the same fate of the creative sector in east London where people and organisations are being forced out because they can no longer afford to live or work in the very areas that they were instrumental in helping to regenerate.
 In this context, we see the development of the SRF as very timely and important.

-“We applaud the council for taking this bold step as it will support our long term vision to preserve and grow the Baltic Triangle as a place where genuinely affordable and flexible live/work space sit side by side with spaces for social, recreational and creative enterprise.”The area has boomed in the past decade, fuelled by a blossoming creative and digital sector overseen by the Baltic Creative and Baltic Triangle C.I.Cs – and has attracted significant levels of development.
+“We applaud the council for taking this bold step as it will support our long term vision to preserve and grow the Baltic Triangle as a place where genuinely affordable and flexible live/workspace sit side by side with spaces for social, recreational and creative enterprise.”The area has boomed in the past decade, fuelled by a blossoming creative and digital sector overseen by the Baltic Creative and Baltic Triangle C.I.Cs – and has attracted significant levels of development.
 Since January 2012, £128 million has been invested in new developments with a further £62 million currently on site.

 However, the area has also seen significant growth in residential development over the past decade – with a doubling in its population – and there has been an ever-increasing development pressure on the remaining available land.

-Following the consultation and further amends, the draft SRF will return to cabinet to be approved for use in guiding planning applications in the area.
-It will be endorsed as a Supplementary Planning Document following adoption of Liverpool’s 15 year Local Plan, which is expected to come into force in early 2021.
+Following the consultation and further amends, the draft SRF will return to the cabinet to be approved for use in guiding planning applications in the area.
+It will be endorsed as a Supplementary Planning Document following the adoption of Liverpool’s 15 year Local Plan, which is expected to come into force in early 2021.

 Mayor of Liverpool Joe Anderson said: